 Another question that might pop into your head is – how do I wash my hair or shower if I can’t get my face wet?

-Well, honestly, I personally have an advantage here in that I don’t really wash my hair much because of my dreadlocks, so I can just wear a shower cap and keep my head out of the stream and all is well.
-It sounds like everyone else just tilts their head back and does their best to keep the water off their face (I’d like to note here that shampoo streaming down your face can be a source of irritation, so this is great as it removes that as well!).
+Well, personally I just have baths now.
+If you don’t like that idea, sounds like everyone else just tilts their head back and does their best to keep the water off their face (I’d like to note here that shampoo streaming down your face can be a source of irritation, so this is great as it removes that as well!).
 But yeah… it sounds like if you get your face a tiny bit wet with splashes from the shower, it’s not going to ruin everything.

 Other Things to Consider Before You Start the Caveman